-Often seen as the little brother of chronic fatigue syndrome, TATT manifests itself in poor concentration, a feeling of constant exhaustion, difficulty in making decisions, and/or difficulty in accomplishing daily tasks.
+Often seen as the little brother of chronic fatigue syndrome, tired all the time syndrome or TATT manifests itself in poor concentration, a feeling of constant exhaustion, difficulty in making decisions, and/or difficulty in accomplishing daily tasks.
 This can be especially dangerous if experienced at work where your career is at stake.

 1.Rule out a treatable medical condition

-Research has not yet identified a single cause for TATT, so before starting any effort to boost your energy, it’s imperative to see your healthcare provider to rule out a treatable medical condition.
+Research has not yet identified a single cause for TATT, and it’s imperative to see your healthcare provider to rule out a treatable medical condition.

 Stress, disease, or conditions such as fibromyalgia, rheumatoid arthritis, diabetes, or adrenal dysfunction can all contribute to chronic exhaustion.

 Sleep apnea can sometimes be the cause of TATT.
 This condition occurs when the tissue at the back of the throat is damaged, obstructing the airway.
-This can make it difficult to breathe properly while resting, causing sufferers to wake up often during the night as the body reacts to the lack of oxygen.
+Sleep apnea can make it difficult to breathe while resting, causing sufferers to wake up often during the night as the body reacts to the lack of oxygen.

 There’s no overstating how restorative a restful night’s sleep can be.
 Establish a bedtime routine to maximize your success in getting seven to nine hours of good quality sleep.